IBM, Vodafone extend India outsourcing deal for up to $1 billion

-NEW DELHI IBM has signed an extended deal estimated at up to $1 billion (626 million pounds) to manage the information technology systems of Vodafone's Indian unit until 2017, the Economic Times reported on Thursday.
+NEW DELHI IBM has signed an extended deal estimated at up to $1 billion to manage the information technology systems of Vodafone's Indian unit until 2017, the Economic Times reported on Thursday.

 Vodafone Essar had agreed a five-year IT outsourcing deal with IBM in 2007.